analyticalrohit/llms-from-scratch/README.md

 ## LLM Architecture

-Let us have a birds eye view of the Generative Pretrained Transformer (GPT) like LLM architecture.
+Let us have a bird's eye view of the Generative Pretrained Transformer (GPT) like LLM architecture.

 Example: *Every moment is a beginning*